-PRESIDENT – Please take a look at this CNN analysis about the Democratic Candidates for 2020, with individual links to each of the Candidates’ websites, which includes (in alphabetical order):
+PRESIDENT – Please take a look at this CNN analysis about Candidates for 2020, There are two Democratic candidates in the race:

 - Former Vice President Joe Biden

 - Senator Bernie Sanders of Vermont